Updated: September 8, 2022

 The most important decisions are if your loved one’s body will be embalmed and the choice of casket or an urn if you opt for cremation.

-Embalming is a process where blood is drained from the body and replaced with fluids that delay decomposition.
+Embalming is a process where blood is drained from the body and replaced with fluids that temporarily preserve a body.
 It is done by the funeral home or mortuary and cannot be done without permission.

 The intended purposes of a casket are to provide a setting for people to see your loved one, a dignified way to move their body before burial or cremation, and a vessel to bury or cremate them in.